rfuzzo/MWSE/docs/source/apis/tes3.md

 * `params` (table)
 	* `id` ([tes3.effect](../references/magic-effects.md), integer): Id of the new effect.
 Maps to newly claimed `tes3.effect` constants with `tes3.claimSpellEffectId()`.
 If the effect of this id already exists, an error will be thrown.
 	* `name` (string): *Default*: `Unnamed Effect`.
 Name of the effect.
+	* `magnitudeType` (string): *Optional*.
+The suffix describing the magnitude, when its value is 1.
+By default, this resolves to the sPoint GMST.
+	* `magnitudeTypePlural` (string): *Optional*.
+The suffix describing the magnitude, when its value is not 1.
+By default, this resolves to the sPoints GMST.
 	* `baseCost` (number): *Default*: `1`.
 Base magicka cost for the effect.
 	* `school` ([tes3.magicSchool](../references/magic-schools.md), integer): *Default*: `tes3.magicSchool.alteration`.
 The magic school the new effect will be assigned to.
 Maps to [`tes3.magicSchool`](https://mwse.github.io/MWSE/references/magic-schools/) constants.
 	* `size` (number): *Default*: `1`.
 Controls how much the visual effect scales with its magnitude.